sentry-demos/empower/README.md

 3. The `REACT_APP_FLASK_BACKEND` in `env-config/local.env` points to the backend instance deployed to AppEngine, the same one used by the cloud-hosted React web app.
 Flask is the default backend.
 If you expect to run other backend types, add values for those in `env-config` in your `local.env` file as well (i.e. `REACT_APP_EXPRESS_BACKEND`).
 4. Confirm [Homebrew](https://brew.sh/) is installed with `brew -v`.
 If not, install using `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`.
 5. Confirm PostgreSQL is installed with `Postgres -V`.
 If not, install using `brew install postgresql`.
-6. As the application is compatible with specific versions of `node` and `npm`, install the following to be able to set the specific versions required:
+6. As the application is compatible with specific versions of `node` and `npm`, install the following to be able to set the specific versions required (below describes how to achieve it using `n` package, but alternatively you can use `nvm`):
     1. Install compatible `npm` version with `npm install -g npm@XX.XX.XX`.
 NOTE: may need to use `sudo` with command.
     2. Install `n` to update `node` version with `npm install -g n`.
     3. Set the specific `node` version with `n XX.XX.XX`.
 NOTE: may need to use `sudo` with command.
 7. Configure the `CLI` using [this](https://docs.sentry.io/product/cli/configuration/) document.
-Set

-`deploy.sh` takes a list of projects as arguments and will attempt to install dependencies, build and run or deploy them as long as each supplies a working `build.sh` and `run.sh` scripts.
-Here is the list of project that should work out of the box:
-- react
-- flask
-- vue (confirm?)
-- express
-- spring-boot
-- aspnetcore (missing FE code for ?backend=)

- For projects that don't
-work feel free to read their README and submit a PR that makes it work.
+Following sub-projects might not work with `deploy.sh` at this moment.
+Consult their README's for how to run and deploy them (and feel free to submit a PR that fixes it):
+- vue
+- ruby

 NOTE: `build.sh` and `run.sh` files in each project are not meant to be run directly, use top-level `deploy.sh` instead because it sets all required environment variables.

-If you run locally and only deploy `react` it will automatically point to `staging` backends, however if you include a backend projects in the command `react` will magically point to it instead of staging (still requires `&be=<backend>` url param).
+If you run locally and only deploy `react` it will point to `staging` backends, however if you include a backend projects in the command `react` will magically point to it instead of staging (still requires `&be=<backend>` url param).

 `deploy.sh` takes another argument `--env=<env>`, which can be either `local`, `staging` or `production`.
 Each value corresponds to a file in `env-config` directory. `local` is a special value, most significantly it will run all webservers locally instead of deploying to Google App Engine.

-`deploy.sh` does everything including validating that all required values are set in the `env-config/*.env`, that each project's
-DSN and project name point to the same project, and that you are not accidentally deploying to production, etc.
+`deploy.sh` does everything including validating that all required values are set in the `env-config/*.env`, that each project's DSN and project name point to the same project, and that you are not accidentally deploying to production, etc.

-For more info See the [comment at the top of `deploy.sh` file](https://github.com/sentry-demos/application-monitoring/blob/master/deploy.sh#L3-L47).

 ## Run